Adaptive enrichment trial designs using joint modeling of longitudinal and time-to-event data: Adaptive enrichment schemes for clinical trials with subgroup selection

-Further, we relate number of events and information so that we can predict the information level at the second analysis for the unobserved subgroups. \citet{freedman1982tables} proves that, in the context of survival analysis, the variance of the log-rank statistic under \(H_G\) is such that \(\mathcal{I}^{(k)}_j \approx d^{(k)}_j/4\).
-For analysis methods using test statistics other than the log-rank, we shall extend on this idea and assume that \(\mathcal{I}^{(k)}_j = d^{(k)}_j/m_j\) where \(m_j\) is an arbitrary constant.
-In the supplementary materials, we show simulation evidence for these relationships.
-Since each \(\mathcal{I}^{(1)}_j\) is observed for \(j=1,2,F,\) we shall use the proportionality relationship to predict the information at the second analysis for the subgroup which is no longer observed.
-For \(j\neq w\) where \(w\) is the subgroup that has been selected at the first interim analysis, we can predict \(\mathcal{I}_j^{(2)}\) using \(\mathcal{I}_j^{(2)}= d_j^{(1)}d^{(2)}/\mathcal{I}_j^{(1)}.\)
+Further, we relate number of events and information so that we can predict the information level at the second analysis for the unobserved subgroups. \citet{freedman1982tables} proves that, in the context of survival analysis, the variance of the log-rank statistic under $H_G$ is such that $\mathcal{I}^{(k)}_j \approx d^{(k)}_j/4$.
+For analysis methods using test statistics other than the log-rank, we shall extend on this idea and assume that $\mathcal{I}^{(k)}_j = d^{(k)}_j/m_j$ where $m_j$ is a constant.
+Figure~\ref{fig:inf_proportional} shows evidence that the assumed relationship between number of events and information holds.

+For now, we need only the assumption of the structural form of this relationship.
+At the interim analysis, each $\mathcal{I}^{(1)}_j$ is observed for $j=1,2,F.$ Hence, we can use the proportionality relationship to predict the information at the second analysis for the subgroup which is no longer observed.
+For $j\neq w$ we can predict $\mathcal{I}_j^{(2)}$ using